 - The class teacher stays with the same class for several years developing a strong educational bond as the teacher gains an indepth understanding of each child’s unique learning style.

-- Certain activities, often considered “frills” at mainstream schools, are central to the curriculum at the Calgary Waldorf School: art, music, handwork/woodwork, outdoor activities, and two foreign languages.
+- Certain activities, often considered “frills” at mainstream schools, are central to the curriculum at the Calgary Waldorf School: art, music, handwork/woodwork, outdoor activities, and two second languages.